White workers are zombies that don’t know they’re already dead.

-Or if it’s not fully zombified yet, its members are all too busy cleaning their AR-15s and posting racist comments on YouTube to vote for a progressive.
+Or if they’re not fully zombified yet, they’re all too busy cleaning their AR-15s and posting racist comments on YouTube to vote for a progressive.
 That is, if they’re not already on the Trump bandwagon, which they probably are.

 At least that’s what the Democratic Party wants you to believe.

 Last Tuesday, Bernie Sanders won the 93.7 percent white state of West Virginia with ease, beating Clinton among men and women, young and old.
 The week prior, he cruised to victory in Indiana, despite no longer apparently being a serious contender for the nomination.